Anonymising responses and protecting privacy

 Anonymising responses

-When you anonymise responses, Conjointly stop tracking technical respondent identifiers during data collection.
+When you anonymise responses, Conjointly stops tracking technical respondent identifiers during data collection.
 To enable this, navigate to the Advanced settings tab of your experiment tab, and tick the Anonymise Responses checkbox within the Response quality management module.

 Enabling the Anonymise Responses function to ensure GDPR compliance